nils-n/keep-walking/README.md

 - **1** `should-have` story was implemented
 - **2** `could-have` stories did not fit into the timebox and will be pushed to the next iteration
 - **3** `wont-have` that would allow user to write testimonials about their website experience

+In addition to the `MuSCoW` labels, Acceptance Criterias have been added to each User Story that were used during [Manual Testing](#testing).
+Furthermore, each User Story has been refined into a list of tasks needed for their implementation.

 <div style='text-align:center'>
    <table style='width:90%; content-align:center; '>